jericholab/rdl/Design Overview/ Design Overview - Atmospheric Humidity Sensor.md

 APPLICABLE TO THE RDL SUITE

-- Board routing is done mostly with Freerouting (stand-alone version), with some traces made manually with KiCAD 6.
+- Board routing is done mostly with Freerouting (stand-alone version), with some traces made manually with KiCAD 7.
 - For the RDL suite, PCB manufacturing is done mostly in China (SMD and wave soldering), but some through-hole components are installed in Canada (soldering iron and/or solder bath).
 Final quality control is done in Canada.
 - Default PCB trace width is 0.25mm.
 For power traces (VCC, GND), the trace width is 0.5mm, with some exceptions (e.g. a power trace connecting to a very compact chip package format).
 In those cases, the 0.25mm default is applied.
 - The complete PCB design, ready for production, is available on GitHub.
-This includes KiCAD project files, Gerber files, BoM and Component Position Placement files.
+This includes KiCAD project files, Gerber files, BoM and Component Position Placement (CPL) files.
-- Design and cost have been optimized for JLCPCB manufacturing abilities and components pricing at the time of design.
+- Design and cost have been partially optimized for JLCPCB manufacturing abilities and components pricing at the time of design, for small batches.
 - Unless stated otherwise, all libraries required to run the RDL suite are open-source.
 - If conformal coating has been applied to your PCB, the serial number ends with a ‘C’.
 Conformal coating on the PCB surface increases durability and reliability.